-Here are some good tips from Sarah Churchill (pictured on left), a registered dietitian with Emerson Hospital’s Center for Weight Loss, to help you maintain a healthy weight.
+Here are some good tips from the dietitians with Emerson Hospital’s Center for Weight Loss to help you maintain a healthy weight.

 Avoid meal skipping